snel-repo/falcon.github.io/datasets.md

 dataset itself are provided in the linked DANDI repository and the associated paper.
 In FALCON, we release a collection of five datasets spanning a variety of tasks, subjects, and brain areas.
-Though in our benchmark we are only evaluating a specific set of metrics for each dataset, we encourage the use of these datasets beyond the scope of our current competition.
+Though in our benchmark we are only evaluating a specific set of metrics for each dataset, we encourage the use of these datasets beyond FALCON's stated scope.

+Note: The FALCON manuscript references the release of additional broadband data for B1 and M2, as well as a second subject's data (M1-B) for M1.
+These are being prepared and will be released in the coming months.

 <hr>